benni347/messengerutils/README.md

     PrintInfo(message string): Prints the provided message to the console with the prefix "INFO" in bold, if the MessengerUtils's verbose flag is set to true.
     PrintError(message string, err error): Formats and prints an error message to the console with a bold "ERROR:" label.

+## Event struct

+    listeners: An array of listener functions to be called when the event is emitted.
+    lock: A mutex used for ensuring thread-safety when modifying the listeners array or emitting events.

+### Event Methods

+    Subscribe(listener func(interface{})): Adds a listener function to the Event object.
+    Emit(data interface{}): Triggers the event, notifying all subscribed listeners with the provided data.

 ## License

 This package is released under the MIT License.
 See the [LICENSE](LICENSE) file for more information.